(What is the right things to do when it comes to relationships between the various races. Image source: http://www.essex.ac.uk/)

 (Source: TheStar)

 Hmmm, this reminds me of another Act that was turned down by the Cabinet – Witness Protection Act.
-And once again, the logic for turning down the Act is simply dubious and somewhat idiotic.
+Once again, the logic for turning down the Act is simply dubious and somewhat does not justify the reasons.

 The Act further defines discrimination as direct and indirect discrimination as follows:-